-that defines the 5D hypersurface in the 6D phase space, where the Hamiltonian $ \mathcal{H}\bigl(\{\bar{x}\};\{\dot{\bar{x}}\}\bigr)$ defines by the equation (\ref{09}).
 Some important properties of this problem can be studied by algebraic methods without solving the equations of motion (\ref{08}) or (\ref{07a}).
-In particular, it is very interesting to find a class of solutions for which the system of bodies (effective mass $\mu_0$) on the manifold $ \mathcal{M}^3 $ moves without acceleration and understand what configurations they form in the phase space $ \mathcal{P} \cong \mathbb{E}^6_{st} $.
-Under these circumstances, we can simplify the system of equations (\ref{07a}) presenting it as:
+In particular, it is very interesting to find solutions for which the connections between bodies remain holonomic throughout the movement.
+Recall that this situation is especially interesting for three gravitating bodies.